ZirconiumZzz/FT5004-Project/README.md

 **Account B — Buyer**
 1. Connect wallet → Top Up Security Deposit (1 ETH) → Top Up In-App Wallet (enough to cover the item price)
 2. Go to Marketplace → Purchase the listed component
-3. After shipment: either click Confirm Receipt (releases payment) or Raise Dispute
+3. After shipment: either click Confirm Receipt (releases payment to seller) or Raise Dispute

-**Account C — Arbitrator (dispute flow only)**
+**Accounts C–G — Arbitrators (5 accounts, dispute flow only)**
-1. Connect wallet → Go to Arbitration
+1. Connect wallet → Top Up In-App Wallet (at least 0.1 ETH for juror stake)
-2. Click Apply as Arbitrator → accept the Code of Conduct → Confirm & Register
+2. Go to Arbitration → Apply as Arbitrator → accept the Code of Conduct → Confirm & Register
 3. Once a dispute is open and you are assigned: Stake 0.1 ETH to Join → vote Side with Buyer or Side with Seller
 4. After 3 votes are cast, the case resolves automatically